Medicare Advantage vs. Medigap

 - Extra benefits

 - Medicare Advantage plans offer extra benefits you don’t get with Original Medicare and Medigap.
-These include built-in Part D prescription drug coverage, vision, hearing and dental care and even fitness club access.
-These benefits differ between plans so ask about exactly what a plan includes.
+These include built-in Part D prescription drug coverage, vision, hearing and dental care as well as fitness club access.
+These benefits differ between plans, so ask what a plan includes.

 - Flexibility

-- Medicare Advantage and Medicare Part D plans offer annual open enrollment periods.
-This lets you change plans once a year.
+- Medicare Advantage and Medicare Part D plans offer annual open enrollment periods that allow you to change plans once a year.
 You have only one open enrollment period with Medigap — around the time you enroll in Medicare Part B. After that — in most states — insurers can require health exams, charge you more to enroll or deny you coverage.

 - Networks